ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 #### InMemoryWeatherDbContext

-The in-memory version is a little more complicated as it needs to build and populate the database on the fly.
+The in-memory version is a little more complicated, it needs to build and populate the database on the fly.

 ```csharp
     public class InMemoryWeatherDbContext : DbContext